Log Cabin Memorial - Veterans 314th Infantry Regiment A.E.F.

 314 Infantry - Pat the Mascot

-One of the most frequently asked questions when people visit the Log Cabin Memorial is,
+One of the most frequently asked questions when people visit the Log Cabin Memorial is, "Where is that dog, Pat?".

 Pat was the name of the dog who was the mascot of the 314th Infantry from 1918 to his death in Sunbury, Pennsylvania in 1932.
 After his death, Pat was taken to a taxidermist and then delivered to the Log Cabin at Valley Forge.
 A few years ago, he was again delivered to a taxidermist in the area for refreshing, after over 60 years in the museum.
 Pat has returned and continues to reside with the rest of the 314th items and plaque.